Donna N. Schuster

-Donna N. Schuster (born in Milwaukee, Wisconsin 1883) was an easel painter who created work in the style of modern impressionism using the medium of oil and watercolor.
+Donna N. Schuster (born in Milwaukee, Wisconsin 1883) was an American easel painter, who created work in the style of modern impressionism using the medium of oil and watercolor.
 She focused her work in Wisconsin then later moved to Los Angeles, California where she died in 1953.

 Biography

 Schuster got her education at the Art Institute of Chicago, then later attended Boston Museum School along with Edmund C. Tarbell and Frank W. Benson.

 Career

 In 1914 she was a student at the William Merritt Chase Summer School of Art in Carmel-by-the-Sea, California.
 Despite the brutal murder of her fellow student Helena Wood Smith, she returned to Carmel in 1916 and sent her paintings to the Woman’s Exhibition at the Oakland Art Gallery.

 In 1923, Schuster built a studio-home in the hills of Griffith Park and joined the faculty of Otis Art Institute.
 She also had a second home and studio in Laguna Beach where she spent her summers.